tjjdoherty/canadian-psi-project/README.md

 - I checked the multiple tabs of the excel workbook e.g. both age and gender to confirm the total enrolment numbers agree (for example, that the sum of all age demographics that counted enrolment and all gender options were in agreement).
 Age and Gender tend to align with some slight discrepancies of 5-10 in some schools

 - Some discrepancies of 5-10 students when comparing total enrolment in a given year by Age or Gender vs Status.
-This amounts to around 0.2-0.5% of the total figures in most case
+This amounts to around 0.2-0.5% of the total figures in most cases
     - E.g. Centennial College 22-23 Enrolment by Gender was 21687 Full-time, it is 21695 in the numbers from Status.
-The difference of 8 divided by 21687 is 0.04% but we might expect some discrepancy as high as 0.5% with smaller schools
+The difference of 8 divided by 21687 is 0.04% but we might expect some discrepancy as high as 0.4-0.5% with smaller schools

 - Seneca 22-23 has 7613 of Unknown status out of 27000 - where are they from?
 Is this some stream of enrolment where that information wasn’t gathered?
     - The % international students at Seneca in 2022-23 was 51% but due to this large Unknown category, it may be more.